MRzeczkowski/WMTS_smart_cache/README.md

 ### Network initialization
 It was found that depending on initial values the network may not converge to a satisfactory accuracy.
 The Normalized Xavier Weight Initialization method was used as described in [this article](https://machinelearningmastery.com/weight-initialization-for-deep-learning-neural-networks/).
-However even using method the network would sometimes not converge so a network reinitialization approach is used.
-Basically if we don't hit accuracy over 95% we'll reinitialize the weights and try again - up to 10 times.
+However even using this method the network would sometimes not converge so a network reinitialization approach is used.
+Basically if we don't hit accuracy over 95% after going through all epochs we'll reinitialize weights and try again - up to 10 times.

 ### Parameter selection
 During training we keep track of the parameters that got us the best accuracy and after all the training is done we use them.